Brian Hughes

 Biography

 Lieutenant Colonel Brian Hughes received his undergraduate degree from Nebraska Wesleyan University and then earned his Doctor of Osteopathic Medicine from Kansas City University of Medicine and Biosciences.
 He completed his Pediatric Internship and Residency at San Antonio Uniformed Services Health Education Consortium.
 Dr. Hughes was a general pediatrician at Maxwell AFB prior to completing his Pediatric Cardiology Fellowship at Children’s Wisconsin in Milwaukee, Wisconsin.
 He is board certified in General Pediatrics and Pediatric Cardiology.
-His research focus is on Fetal Arrhythmias and Cardio-Genetics.
-Dr. Hughes is currently the Vice Chair for Education and Assistant Professor of Pediatrics Department at Uniformed Services University of the Health Sciences.
-He is a Pediatric Cardiologist at Walter Reed National Military Medical Center.Representative Bibliography
+Dr. Hughes is an Assistant Professor at Uniformed Services University of the Health Sciences and former Vice Chair and Director of the Education Division for the Pediatrics Department at USU.
+His research focuses are Inherited Cardiovascular Disease and Cardiogenetics.
+He is currently a Pediatric Cardiologist at Brooke Army Medical Center, Joint Base San Antonio.Representative Bibliography

 Pagani A, Hellwig LD, Dobson CP, Hughes BN, Schacht JP, Haigney M. Exercise-induced QTc prolongation and implications for military service members: A case series.
 HeartRhythm Case Reports.
 2023;9(10):759-763. doi:10.1016/j.hrcr.2023.07.023